TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design.md

 # Conceptual Design

+This document outlines the objectives of a conceptual design.
+After reading your conceptual design, the reader should understand:

+- The fully formulated problem.
+- The fully decomposed conceptual solution.
+- Any additional constraints and their origins.
+- How the team will accomplish their goals given the available resources.

-This document explains the goal of the conceptual design and specific things that the reader should understand.
-Armed with these expectations, each team is expected to design an appropriate document to accomplish the goal and appropriately educate their stakeholders.
+With these guidelines, each team is expected to create a suitable document to achieve the intended objectives and effectively inform their stakeholders.

-### Big Picture Goal of the document

-The goal of the conceptual design and planning document is to leave the reader understanding the
-1. fully formulated problem,
-2. fully decomposed conceptual solution
-3. the constraints and where they arise from
-4. how the constraints will be analytically (not experimentally) validated, and
-5. a detail design schedule (with an explanation of why it is optimal).

-The above is NOT an outline.
-It is the goal of the document.
-Consider all the requirements given herein and devise an outline that will accomplish the requirements.
+## General Requirements for the Document

+- All submissions must be composed in markdown.
+Please refrain from submitting PDFs or Word documents.
+- All sources must be cited unless the information is common knowledge among the writer's audience.
+- Must be in third person.
+- Must contain an introduction.
+- Must state the up to date fully formulated problem (shall statements).
+- Must contain an explanation of how conceptual design fits into the larger process of engineering design.
+- Must contain a statement of ethical, professional, and standards considerations and the specific constraints they have imposed.
+- Must contain a complete, well specified system block diagram for the team's solution to the problem.
+- For each sub-system (block in the diagram), the complete inputs, outputs, and constraints must be given with their origin (what caused the constraint).
+- For each sub-system, the analytical method(s) which will be used to validate compliance to the constraint(s) must be stated.
+- Must contain a gantt chart detailing **all** tasks that will be necessary to complete the detail design and analytical verification and by whom the tasks will be completed. (this includes any skill acquisition that will be necessary)

-### Conceptual Design and Design Planning Objectives
+## Conceptual Design and Design Planning Objectives ????????????????

 The general purpose of conceptual design and planning is to identify a concept and process that will: